 The treatment of drug resistant TB has always been more difficult than the treatment of drug susceptible TB.
-It has required the use of “second line” or reserve drugs that are more costly and cause more side effects.
+It has required the use of reserve or second line drugs that are more costly and cause the patient more side effects.
 Also the drugs must be taken for up to two years.

-Drug resistant TB patient1Keshavjee, S., Farmer, P.E.
-“Time to put boots on the ground: making universal access to MDR-TB treatment a reality”, Int J Tuberc Lung Dis, 14(10), October 2010, 1222-1225 http://www.ingentaconnect.com
+Drug resistant TB patient 1Keshavjee, S., Farmer, P.E.
+“Time to put boots on the ground: making universal access to MDR-TB treatment a reality”, Int J Tuberc Lung Dis, 14(10), October 2010, 1222-1225

 There needs to be a careful selection of patients to be enrolled in any shorter regimen.
 There also needs to be effective patient support to enable full adherence to treatment.
 It is recommended that patients are tested for susceptibility or resistance to fluoroquinolones and to the second line injectable agents used in the regimen before starting on a shorter MDR-TB regimen.